Credit Education and Millennials: a BIG Opportunity for Fintechs

 This is particularly important for millennials, the largest generation with the most spending power in the US.
 This demographic is also entering the workforce with the highest level of debt in the nation’s history1.
 As older millennials are starting families and taking out mortgages and car loans, they’re discovering that being smart about using credit pays.

 Let’s take Melissa for example, she’s single and just seven years out of college.
 Melissa is at a point in her life where she needs credit to finance big purchases.
 She is moving to a larger apartment and needs a reliable car to commute.
-Unfortunately, she didn’t keep an eye on her credit score and ran up debt right after college.
+Unfortunately, she didn’t keep an eye on her credit scores and ran up debt right after college.
 Now she’s unable to qualify for the best rates on new loans.
 Managing credit wasn’t something that came naturally to her, and it wasn’t something taught in school.

 With today’s consumers facing the most complex credit landscape ever, there’s an excellent opportunity for fintechs to provide their customers with interactive credit education tools that offer personalized insights.
 Consumers are motivated and are seeking guidance.
-According to the National Foundation for Credit Counseling, four in five adults in the US want professional advice on basic financial issues, like how to tackle credit card debt or improve their credit score.
+According to the National Foundation for Credit Counseling, four in five adults in the US want professional advice on basic financial issues, like how to tackle credit card debt or improve their credit scores.

 Getting the Bigger Picture